 Don't know what a 'drip-loop' is?
 It's very simple but very effective.
 Just allow the cord to hang down in a loop below the outlet, so the plug is above a section of the cord.
 Then if water from the tank somehow runs down the cord, it will drip off the bottom of the loop instead of running into the outlet.

 Chemical hazards are not a minor thing, as households with small children are at greater risk from this than from breaking hazards.
-Odds are a small child will not easily break an aquarium, but they will have no trouble opening a bottle of tank cleaning solution and 'tasting' it.
+Odds are a small child will not easily break an aquarium, but they will have no trouble opening a bottle of water de-chlorinator or fish medication and 'tasting' it.

-Unfortunately, aquarium products are not always in child-proof containers, in fact, most of them are not.
-Read the labels and be aware if your water treatment or tank cleaning products contain hazardous materials.
+Unfortunately, aquarium products are not always in child-proof containers; in fact, most of them are not.
+Read the labels and be aware of your water treatment or tank cleaning products contain hazardous materials.
 Store them in appropriate locations where children cannot access them.

 Surely fish disease cannot be transmitted to humans?
 Wrong!
 Although uncommon, fish can transmit a disease to humans under certain circumstances.
-The notable example is a species of mycobacterium that causes what is commonly referred to as 'Fish TB'.
+The notable example is a species of Mycobacterium that causes what is commonly referred to as 'Fish TB.'
+This bacteria cause raised red nodules on the skin, usually seen on the hands or arms of infected persons.

-Persons who have weakened immune systems, such as diabetics, are at highest risk.
-If an infected fish is in the tank, the disease can enter your body through even the smallest cut or scrape on the skin.
+Persons who have weakened immune systems, such as diabetics or those undergoing chemotherapy, are at highest risk.
+If an infected fish is in the tank, the disease can enter your body through even the smallest cut or scrape on your skin.
 All you have to do is put your hand in the tank to rearrange a decoration, or scrape algae off the glass, clean a filter, etc., and you can be exposed to the disease.